 Environmental manipulation to improve signal-to-noise ratios

-The CT department will determine those individuals who will benefit from this program, and remediation will be established according to each individual's needs.
+The CT department screens all individuals and identifies those individuals who will benefit from this program, and remediation is prescribed according to each individual's abilities and needs.